Service to Medicine and Community Award

 Dr. Bolduc has routinely delivered a high level of service to the UVM Department of Family Medicine and her community.
 She was integrally involved in collaborating with the Vermont Blueprint for Health; she has obtained a grant to do research

-committee.
-Most recently she moved to state-wide delegate work through the Vermont Medical Society and has just finished a two-year term as the President of the Vermont Academy of Family Physicians, during which she was the VTAFP delegate
+Education committee.
+Most recently she moved to state-wide delegate work through the Vermont Medical Society and has just finished a two-year term as the President of the Vermont Academy of Family Physicians, during which she was the VTAFP

-to the American Academy of Family Physicians.
-Under her leadership, the VTAFP flourished by becoming more academic, more involved with advocacy, and more supportive of multiple important health initiatives statewide including universal lead
+delegate to the American Academy of Family Physicians.
+Under her leadership, the VTAFP flourished by becoming more academic, more involved with advocacy, and more supportive of multiple important health initiatives statewide including

 A. Dicker, M.D.
 '95

 Dr. Dicker is a distinguished leader in the field of trauma surgery and violence prevention.
 She is known nationally and internationally for her work in the complex care of trauma patients, public health, and advocating for the underserved.

-years ago, Dr. Dicker founded the Wraparound Project, a program designed to shut the revolving door of violent injury by providing culturally competent case management beginning at the bedside, shepherding clients to risk reduction resources,
+Ten years ago, Dr. Dicker founded the Wraparound Project, a program designed to shut the revolving door of violent injury by providing culturally competent case management beginning at the bedside, shepherding clients to risk reduction

-and providing long-term follow up.
+resources, and providing long-term follow up.
 The injury recidivism rate has fallen from 16% to 4% in San Francisco.
 Dr. Dicker and her team are helping to build a network of hospital based violence prevention programs around the country.
-When praised

-for her efforts, Dr. Dicker always points to the team around her, many of whom are past victims of interpersonal violence who have joined her efforts at bettering their community.
-Recognized as a true public servant by her community, she was
+When praised for her efforts, Dr. Dicker always points to the team around her, many of whom are past victims of interpersonal violence who have joined her efforts at bettering their community.
+Recognized as a true public servant by her

-named one of the “Annual Heroes” by the San Francisco General Hospital Foundation in 2013, and received the UCSF Chancellor’s Award for Public Service.
-Dr. Dicker is a Co-Director of the Center for Global Surgical Studies
+community, she was named one of the “Annual Heroes” by the San Francisco General Hospital Foundation in 2013, and received the UCSF Chancellor’s Award for Public Service.
+Dr. Dicker is a Co-Director of the Center for

 Global Surgical Studies at UCSF which focuses on research and education for capacity building with partners in low and middle income countries to address the burden of injury and surgical disease globally.
 She is an active educator in